cppfw/prorab/wiki/TutorialBasicConcepts.md

 ##Echoing commands from recipes

-All commands in prorab recipes are prefixed with *prorab_echo* variable which by default equals to @.
-So, by redefining this variable one could make prorab to echo all the commands it invokes, useful for debugging purposes:
+All commands in **prorab** recipes are prefixed with *prorab_echo* variable which by default equals to @.
+So, by redefining this variable one can make **prorab** to echo all the commands it invokes, useful for debugging purposes:

 ```
 make prorab_echo=